AJMansfield/Intelligence-Core-Public/ag5.md

 That was assuming they'd even be able to uncover the sigil without accidentally destroying it, and there was little chance they'd be able to get any sort of subsurface imaging done on it in time.

 After putting it back together and testing the device as a whole for a few minutes, Mike picked it up to take it back to Angela.
-Mike: "That's weird, it's warmer on this side of the fins than on that side."
+"That's weird, it's warmer on this side of the fins than on that side.
+There weren't any fans or anything though."
-Mike paused for a moment, before holding it out and moving a sheet of paper up to the opening on the bottom until it was touching.
+Mike paused for a moment, before tearing off a tiny scrap of paper from his notebook.

-When he pulled his hand away, the sheet of paper stuck.
+He carefully lifted it up and inserted it into the 'cold' side.

+The scrap was instantly sucked in and ejected out the top.

 --------